csu-cs/csci-235/docs/notes/02-operators-and-types.md

 </div>

 ::: tip
 This video describes opening Atom.
-Instead of what is shown, open your code in *VS Code* by typing `code casting.cpp`.
+Instead of what is shown, open your code in *VSCodium* by typing `codium casting.cpp`.
 :::

 Arithmetic Operators in C++